In a Nutshell

 1) Check if you qualify online

-Provide basic details about home and household finances, and show proof that you’ll retain at least 20% of the equity in your home after Point’s investment.
+Provide basic details about home and household finances.
 Point’s automated system will instantly pre-approve or reject you based on the details you provide.
 This takes only 2 minutes.

 2) If pre-approved, Point will make a provisional offer